ahmadalasaad/reading-notes/README.md

 ## brief about me

-My name is Ahmad ,I am 24 years old
+Hello my name is Ahmad

-I graduated from Yarmouk university from electronics engineering department
+I graduated from Yarmouk university with major of electronics engineering

-And now I am trying to do my best to become one the top people in wep development
+And now I am trying to do my best to become one of the top people in web development

 My GitHub Profile [GitHub](https://github.com/ahmadalasaad)